 - Official high school transcript(s): For most students, this means asking your high school counselor to submit your official transcript(s) with grades through your junior year.

-- Two letters of recommendation from teachers of core academic areas (English, foreign languages, math, science and social sciences), and whose classes you took during your junior or senior year.
+- Two letters of recommendation: These should be written by teachers of core academic subject areas: English, foreign languages, math, science or social sciences.
+A recommendation from a teacher of an elective subject (music, art, journalism, etc.) can serve as an additional recommendation.
+We suggest that you ask for recommendations from teachers whose classes you took during your junior or senior year.

-- One-time, non-refundable application fee of $70: We understand that the application fee may present a financial hardship for some applicants.
-Please consult the “Fee Waiver” section of the Common Application “Profile,” where the College Board fee waiver criteria are listed.
+- One-time, non-refundable application fee of $70 or fee waiver: We understand that the application fee may present a financial hardship for some applicants.
+Please consult the “Fee Waiver” section of the Common Application “Profile.”
 If you indicate that you satisfy one of those criteria, you will become automatically eligible for an online fee waiver for each school to which you apply.
-The Common Application will send an email notification to your secondary school counselor, who will be required to submit a form confirming that you meet the eligibility criteria for a fee waiver.
-Please note that the school id for the counselor's form is 4607.
+The Common Application will email your school counselor, who will be required to submit a form confirming your eligibility for a fee waiver.
+Please note that the school ID for the counselor's form is 4607.
 Alternately, the Coalition Fee Waiver is made available to qualifying students who apply to Pomona College using the Coalition Application.
 Additionally, Pomona accepts the NACAC fee waiver form or a letter from your counselor, written on school letterhead, that directly requests a fee waiver for you.
 Please have your counselor email the NACAC form or the counselor letter directly to the Office of Admissions.

-- If you are applying from a school where English is not the primary language of instruction, you must also submit official scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+- Test scores for international applicants: If you are applying from a school where English is not the primary language of instruction, you must also submit official scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 If providing these results presents a hardship, please contact us for alternatives.

-- Scores from the SAT Reasoning Test or the ACT: Applicants are welcome to use the score choice option for standardized test score submission.
+- Standardized test scores: Results of either the SAT or ACT are required.
 Please send your scores directly to Pomona from the testing agency.
-We will consider your highest section scores on either the “old” or the “new” SAT by superscoring; we will not superscore across the “old” and “new” SAT tests; we will superscore ACT section scores.
+SAT and/or ACT scores printed on official high school transcripts will also be accepted if the transcript is submitted directly by the high school counselor or a designated school official.
+Applicants are welcome to use the score choice option.
+We will consider your highest section scores on the SAT by superscoring; we will also superscore ACT section scores.
 The writing section on the SAT and ACT is optional but recommended.
 SAT Subject Test scores are optional.
 In addition to the SAT or ACT test results, home-schooled students are encouraged, although not required, to submit results of at least two SAT Subject or Advanced Placement exams.
 These exams may allow home-schooled students to demonstrate their various academic abilities in ways that can provide additional context on a home-school application.
 Home-schooled applicants who have questions may contact Slade Burns or call the office directly at (909) 621-8134.

 The Last Possible Testing Dates